 In Tab.
 3, the combinations of the machine domain with two problem domains are illustrated.
 One of the problem domains is a referenced domain, the other problem domain is the constrained domain.
 A referenced domain is a problem domain, whose behavior is not influenced by the machine, but which is needed to provide input.
 The constrained domain properties are manipulated by the machine.
+(In fact, manipulating the constrained domain is the purpose of the machine.)

-The general structure of problem frames with two problem domains is shown in Fig. 7.
+The general structure of problem frames with two problem domains is shown in Fig. 5.

-Figure 7: Shape of a problem frame with two problem domains
+Figure 5: Problem frame template with two problem domains